Pandemic Preparedness

 Epidemic outbreaks can cause enormous health, economic, and political disruption.
 Ideally, we would prevent such crises by learning from past outbreaks and translating those lessons into stronger policies and institutions.
 This is especially important in China, as the country is considered a hotspot for zoonotic diseases due to its large and dense population, and close interactions between people, birds, and pigs.

-To better understand how China responds to epidemic outbreaks, I have conducted several studies that analyze how crises influence policy, what kinds of reforms follow, and how lessons from past emergencies can—or sometimes cannot—be institutionalized.
+To better understand how China responds to epidemic outbreaks, I have conducted several studies that analyze how crises influence policy, what kinds of reforms follow, and how lessons from past emergencies are—or sometimes aren’t—institutionalized.
 In doing so, I connect these developments to broader questions in policy process research, such as how problems gain attention, how political leaders frame crises, and how policy change unfolds over time.

 My research on pandemic preparedness has been supported by a China-U.S. Scholars Program Travel Grant generously provided by Carnegie Corporation of New York, Harvard-Yenching Institute, Henry Luce Foundation and Rockefeller Brothers Fund.